yakobie/acnhpoker/README.md

 	* Added "idle emote" which will randomly do a emote after some idle time.
       * Do NOT use if you have discord bot dropping item.
 	* Fixed the program crash due to incomplete villager images download(Again).
+* R14
+	* Update for Game version number 1.8.0
+	* Added webhook support to let the dodo helper to post the dodo code to a discord channel.
+      * You need a "webhook.txt" file in /save folder containing two lines : 1) The Webhook URL & 2) what the bot will say (You can ping someone here)
+	* Added a "villager.txt" containing the villager list on the island.
+      * Only updated when you press the button to START the regen.

 ## Contributing